biopragmatics/bioregistry/docs/health.md

 {% endif %}

 {% if run.delta.forgotten and run.delta.forgotten.size > 0 %}
+### Forgotten

-Forgotten (i.e., tested in the previous check but not this check):
+The following resources tested in the previous check but not this check:

 <ul>
 {% for prefix in run.delta.forgotten %}
 <li><a href="https://bioregistry.io/{{ prefix }}">{{ prefix }}</a></li>